1EdTech/casa-protocol/protocol.md

 If a payload meets the `AdjOutFilter` constraints, then it will be provided in the response to queries from `AdjOutPeer` nodes.

-#### AdjOutTransform
+### AdjOutTransform

 When preparing an HTTP response to an `AdjOutPeer` node, the last step before delivery is passing each payload through `AdjOutTransform`, which maps human-readable names configured by the peer into machine-readable attribute UUIDs.
+This operation affects both the `original` attribute of the payload and all entries in the `journal` attribute of the payload.

-If there is no mapping for a human-readable name, and it is not of UUID form, then it should be discarded during this translation phase.
-However, if a name is already in UUID form and no mapping exists for it, then it should not be affected by this process.
+If there is no mapping for a human-readable name, and it is not of UUID form, then it should be discarded during this translation phase; however, if a name is already in UUID form and no mapping exists for it, then it should not be affected by this process.
+Consequently, a regular expression match conforming to RFC 4122 must be used to determine if translation is required on an attribute.

 While human-readable names are useful within a node and its outlets, machine-readable names avoid namespace conflicts in the peer-to-peer communication layer.
 This is particularly true when multiple attributes might be used to achieve functionality that might be given the same name but that has different mechanics.

-### Data Structures
+## Persistence

-#### AdjIn
+### AdjIn

-This structure contains payloads shared from or propagated through an `AdjInPeer` node, after being translated by `AdjInTranslate` and filtered by `AdjInFilter`.
+This structure contains payloads shared from or propagated through an `AdjInPeer` node, after being translated by `AdjInTranslate`, squashed by `AdjInSquash` and filtered by `AdjInFilter`.

+Payloads in `AdjIn` are of the `Payload` structure, including the `identity`, `original`, `journal` and `attributes` properties.
+If a payload's `attributes` structure is unmodified from its `original` structure, then the `journal` may be neglected.

+These payloads follow two datapaths: (1) through `AdjInTransform` to `Local` for dissemination to local outlets, and `

-#### Local
+### Local

 This structure contains payloads that either (1) originate directly from the node or (2) originate from an `AdjInPeer` node and shall have successfully passed through `AdjInTranslate`, `AdjInFilter` and `AdjInTransform`.

+Payloads in `Local` are of the `Payload` structure, including the `identity`, `original`, `journal` and `attributes` properties.
+If a payload's `attributes` structure is unmodified from its `original` structure, then the `journal` may be neglected.

-#### AdjOut
+### AdjOut

-This structure contains payloads that either (1) originate directly from the node and passed through `AdjOutTransform` or (2) were received from an `AdjInPeer` node, are marked for propagation and have passed through `AdjInTranslate`, `AdjInFilter` and `AdjOutTransform`.
+This structure contains payloads that either (1) originate directly from the node and passed from `Local` through `AdjOutTransform` or (2) were received from an `AdjInPeer` node, are marked for propagation, were stored in `AdjIn` and have passed through `AdjInTranslate`, `AdjInFilter` and `AdjOutTransform`.

 Payloads in this structure may be made available by the `Engine` when queried by an `AdjOutPeer` node, contingent on the fact that payloads made available must first pass through `AdjOutFilter` and `AdjOutTranslate`.